archielite/iori-docs/index.md

 ## Introduction

-Iori is Laravel Multipurpose Agency script using Laravel 8.x.
+Iori is Laravel Multipurpose Agency script using Laravel 9.x.
 It's a product built on Botble CMS.

-Created: _Nov 3rd, 2022_
+Created: _Jul 07, 2023_

 By: [Archi Elite](https://archielite.com)